scuben/dory/README.md

 To make your container(s) accessible through a domain, all you have to do is set a `VIRTUAL_HOST` environment variable in your container.
 That's it!
 (Well, and you have to start dory with `dory up`)

-You can also set `VIRTUAL_PORT` if you want to use something other than 80.
+You will also need to set `VIRTUAL_PORT` if your server binds to something other than 80 inside its container.
+This will tell the nginx proxy which port to forward traffic to in your container.
+When accessing the server from outside of docker, you will still hit port 80 (such as with your web browser).

 Many people do this in their `docker-compose.yml` file: